 "It would be well for many Lodges, if the honourable example of our Rev. Brother were more generally adopted.
-It is by many considered that the transactions of Masonic meetings will not bear the light; this most absurd notion is dangerous at once to the peace and good order of the members, whose general conduct and their affairs should always be so conducted as to court the more critical examination of the profane world.
-In this case so conducted as to court the more critical examination of the projane world.
+It is by many considered that the transactions of Massonic meetings will not bear the light; this most absurd notion is dangerous at once to the peace and good order of the members, whose general conduct and their affairs should always be so conducted as to court the more critical examination of the profess world.
 In this case the Minute Book of the Lodge has been examined, and many interesting data are given.
-But the great object of the history is, to comprise within its limits the founding of a Masonic Hall, which took place on the 15th April, 1841, under the happiest auspices, and on which occasion a sermon was preached by the Rev. Dr. Oliver, D.P.G.M. of the province.
+But the great object of the history is, to comprise within its limits the founding of a Masonic Hall, which took place on the 15th April, 1841, under the happiest suspices, and on which occasion a sermon was preached by the Rev. Dr. Oliver, D.P.G.M. of the province.
 The discourse is replete with the soundest moral truth, and incontrovertibly combines the holy beauties of Christianity with Freemasonry."

-"After the banquet," the several addresses embraced all that moral eloquence, combined with true social feeling, could possibly effect.
+\ " "After the banquet, the several addresses embraced all that moral eloquence, combined with true social feeling, could possibly effect.
 The speech of the Rev. Doctor was especially brilliant; and that of Sir E. Lytton Bulwer, Bart., was remarkable for its eloquence.
-This 'Brief History' we recommend for general perusal, and hope to find many similar emanations from the Craft." ---Freemasons' Quarterly Review.
+This 'Brief History' we recommend for general perusal, and hope to find many similar emanations from the Craft."-Freemasons' Quarterly Review.